 While cruises are generally safe, you can’t just let your toddler run wild.

-If they are not in child care, it is YOUR responsibility to always be watching them.
+If they are not in childcare, it is YOUR responsibility to always be watching them.

 Make sure when you are outside, you are making sure they don’t dart toward the guard rails.